Travel Info

 By Bike

 Since this is a festival focused on sustainability, we highly encourage you to bike here if you live locally!
-For those that choose to bike, there will be a free indoor bicycle valet inside the old Hext Theater building at 25 S. Brown Street.
-Attendees will place their bicycle in a holding area for pickup later at specific set times.
+For those that choose to bike, there is a bike rack in front of Mel's Trading Post (105 Brown St.).

 By Canoe